Advanced search

 Posology

-Adults, children aged 2 years and over and the elderly
+Adults, children and the elderly

 One drop to be instilled into the infected eye every 2 hours for the first 48 hours and 4 hourly thereafter.
 To be used during waking hours only.
 The course of treatment is 5 days.